 Book prescription scheme

-Working together with The Reading Agency, Swindon Council’s Public Health Department, LIFT Psychology and the Clinical Commissioning Group, Swindon Libraries and Information Service provide books to help people with a range of common health problems.
+Working together with The Reading Agency, our Public Health Department, LIFT Psychology and the Clinical Commissioning Group, the Swindon Libraries and Information Service provides books to help people with a range of common health problems.

-A list specifically for Young People with books giving advice on things such as bullying, ADHD, body image and stress.
+A list specifically for young people giving advice on things such as bullying, ADHD, body image and stress.

-These books are available in all 5 core Swindon Libraries; Central Library, North Swindon Library, West Swindon Library, Highworth Library and Park Library and can be borrowed by anyone however a healthcare professional may prescribe you a book from one of the collections.
+These books are available in all five core Swindon Libraries; Central Library, North Swindon Library, West Swindon Library, Highworth Library and Park Library and can be borrowed by anyone however, a healthcare professional may prescribe you a book from one of the collections.

-A prescription may be issued by a doctor or other health professional and the book can then be borrowed from your local library.
+A prescription may be issued by a doctor or other health professional and then book can be borrowed from your local library.

 If the book you have been prescribed is on loan, you will be offered a free reservation so we can get the book to you as quickly as possible.

-- The books on the list can often be helpful, but they may not work for everyone.
-If you are still experiencing difficulty or distress then you need to go back to whoever prescribed the book or visit your GP.
-They will give you further advice.
+The books on the list can often be helpful, but they may not work for everyone.
+If you are still experiencing difficulty or distress then you need to go back to whoever prescribed the book or visit your GP for further advice.

-For further details or to find out more, please contact your local library or email firstname.lastname@example.org
+For further details, contact your local library or email firstname.lastname@example.org.